NIteshx2/UltimateSecurityCam/README.md

 ## Setup instructions :
 - To run , simply copy the code in the StarterCode.py and run it.
+- More formally , fork the code , and clone it your machine .
+I recommend that you use the github desktop app.
   - If you need a python IDE , I recommend using pycharm.
 [Tutorial to install : ](https://www.youtube.com/watch?v=QzcaEELafkE).
   - If you get an error , make sure all the **import statements are working** , if not , install using pip-install [tutorial](https://www.youtube.com/watch?v=237dNNQhD3Q)